European Brides in the Islamic State

 Conducting anthropological fieldwork in IS-held territory is next to impossible.
 Most research on female European migrants to IS territory has relied on secondary sources or information posted to social media sites, which has included photos of fully covered women carrying Kalashnikov assault rifles.
 It has largely focused on the extent to which these women pose a security risk to Europeans.
 These studies are biased toward the more media-savvy, politically active women who are motivated to spread their message to the world at large.
 We wanted to do a different kind of study.

 In 2014 and 2015, we contacted women from the Netherlands who had moved to Syria, and we arranged to chat with 21 of them privately online about their marriages.
+This research was funded by the European Research Council.
 (We knew some of the women from previous research we did with them when they still lived in the Netherlands, and this contingent helped us to expand our network of interviewees.)
 Most of them were in their early to mid-20s and were born Muslim.
 Many are Moroccan-Dutch (their parents migrated from Morocco to the Netherlands).
 But a little over a quarter were converts to Islam from a variety of religious and ethnic backgrounds.
 Ten women were willing to give us detailed information about how and whom they had married and what kind of regulations were imposed by IS on their marriages.

 The women we chatted with regard themselves as muhajirat (female migrants) and refer to their move to Syria as a hijra (migration).
 This language indicates that they were eager to move—that they were not coerced into it.
 A number of them said it was hard to feel at home in the Netherlands since they wore covering styles of dress and refused to shake hands with men.
 Some mentioned that they wanted to help their fellow Muslims who were victims of the Assad regime.
 But their main motivation was that they wanted to live under Islamic rule.
 After the caliphate was proclaimed in 2014, many considered it their duty to “perform hijra” to IS-held territory.
 Although IS does allow women to actively participate in state building, including military roles, the women in our research did not present themselves as staunch activists or recruiters for IS.
 Rather, they were by and large preoccupied with family life—caring for their husbands (who were fighting for IS most of the time) and children.